cmhamel/Exodus.jl/README.md

 ```
 add Exodus
 ```

+# Dependencies
+The main dependency is Exodus_jll which has a build process that is still being worked out due to evolving changes in NetCDF_jll, HDF5_jll, and LibCURL_jll.

 # Read Example
 To read in an exodusII file (typically has a .e or .exo extension) simply do the following